 Situations may arise where it may not be necessary or appropriate for you to employ staff on a permanent basis.
 An agreement such as this also allows for greater flexibility than permanent employment.
 A short term, renewable contract can assist your business in keeping its workforce in line with market demands.

-The accompanying template, the Self-employed Contractor Agreement (in the IR35 and Self-employed Group), is to be used instead when the contractor entering into the agreement with your business is an individual rather than a company.
+The accompanying template, the Self-Employed Contractor Agreement (in the Self-Employed Agreements subfolder), is to be used instead when the contractor entering into the agreement with your business is an individual rather than a personal service company or other company.

 This template aims to reduce the risk (both to the individual and the personal service or other intermediary company) that, under employment law and any other applicable law, the individual is regarded as an employee as opposed to a self-employed contractor.

 Nevertheless, he might still be treated by HMRC, an employment tribunal, or any other body as an employee, and legislation (such as IR35 or other rules) might still apply in a way which impacts the individual’s or his personal service company’s legal, tax or NIC position.
 Whether that is so will depend not just on what is contained in the contract but also on all other circumstances.
 Those circumstances may include the way in which the contract is implemented, and all arrangements between your business, the personal service or other intermediary company, and the individual.